FAQs: Feasibility studies and pilot projects

 If your application is approved, costs become eligible as of the date that we receive your complete application.
 Costs incurred to hire a consultant to prepare the application form are also eligible up to 90 days before the date we receive your application.
 Eligible costs are partially reimbursed.

-Please see our eligible costs for feasibility studies and pilot projects.
-Contact us for more details about our eligible cost dates and reimbursement procedures.
+Contact an FCM advisor for more details about our eligible cost dates and reimbursement procedures.

 It is stated that GMF funds "50 per cent of eligible costs up to a maximum of $175,000" for studies.
 Does that mean GMF's funding allocation might be less?